-Table 4 lists the outputs from the specBS pipeline included in the CAS for each object.
+Table 5 lists the outputs from the specBS pipeline included in the CAS for each object.
 In addition, the DAS includes the results of the cross-correlation of each of the templates with each spectrum, as well as Gaussian fits to the emission lines.
-These quantities are included in the SSPP table (§ 4.3) in the CAS, and as flat files in the DAS.
+These quantities are included in the SEGUE Stellar Parameter Pipeline table (\S 4.3) in the CAS and as flat files in the DAS.

 4.3.
-The measurement of stellar atmospheric parameters from the spectra
+The Measurement of Stellar Atmospheric Parameters from the Spectra

-The SEGUE science goals require accurate determinations of effective temperature, $T{\rm eff}$, surface gravity (log g, where g is in cgs units, cm s-2), and metallicity [Fe/H]), for the stars with spectra (and ugriz photometry) obtained by SDSS.
+The SEGUE science goals require accurate determinations of effective temperature (T{eff}) , surface gravity $(\log g, \text{ where } g \text{ is }$ in cgs units, cm s^{-2}), and metallicity ([Fe/H]), for the stars with spectra (and ugriz photometry) obtained by SDSS.
 We have developed the SEGUE Stellar Parameter Pipeline (SSPP), to determine these quantities and measure 77 atomic and molecular line indices for each object.
-The SSPP abundance estimates are based strongly on Ca and Mg line strengths, and assumes solar abundance ratios when quoting abundances.
-The code and its performance is described in detail by Lee et al. (2007a).
-Validation of the sets of parameters based on Galactic open and globular clusters and with high-resolution spectroscopy obtained for over 150 SDSS/SEGUE stars is discussed by Lee et al. (2007b) and Allende Prieto et al. (2007).
-Due to the wide range of parameter space covered by the stars that are observed, a variety of techniques are used to estimate the atmospheric parameters; a decision tree is implemented to decide which methods or combination of methods provide optimal measures, based on the colors of the stars and S/N of the spectra.
+The code and its performance are described in detail by Lee et al. (2007a).
+Validation of the sets of parameters based on Galactic open and globular clusters and with high-resolution spectroscopy obtained for over 150 SDSS/ SEGUE stars is discussed by Lee et al. (2007b) and Allende Prieto et al. (2007).
+Because of the wide range of parameter space covered by the stars that are observed, a variety of techniques are used to estimate the atmospheric parameters; a decision tree is implemented to decide which methods or combination of methods provide optimal measures, based on the colors of the stars and S/N of the spectra.